CE Staff Top Banner

 How long will I be out of power?

-The cutover process is typically completed in under an hour.
-We build the system to your property before we arrange the time to move you from the old system to the new system to minimize how long the cutover takes.
+The switchover process is typically completed in 1-1.5 hours.
+We build the system to your property before we arrange the time to move you from the old system to the new system to minimize how long the switchover takes.

 Can I choose not to participate in this project?

-Yes, you can use the card mailed to you in March or the form below to tell us you do not want to have your line buried.
+Yes, you can use the form below to tell us you do not want to have your line buried.
 If you do not convert your overhead service to an underground service, a new pole will be placed on your property to continue the overhead service to your home.
 If you decide later to have the line buried, all normal fees for the underground conversion and your private electrician will apply (ranging from $2,500-$3,500).

 your most powerful membership®